NSM722/Dice-Roller/README.md

   }
 }

-// private class only for use in this file class _DiceRollerState extends State<DiceRoller> {
+// private class only for use in this file(dice_roller.dart) class _DiceRollerState extends State<DiceRoller> {
   var currentDiceImage = 'assets/images/dice-1.png';